AMReX-ABM/ExaEpi/docs/source/usage/how_to_run.rst

     If unspecified, the disease names are set as ``default00``, ``default01``, ``...``.
 * ``agent.ic_type`` (`string`, default ``"census"``)
     Can be either ``census`` or ``urbanpop``.
-    If ``"census"``, initial conditions will be read from the provided census data file.
+    If ``census``, initial conditions will be read from the provided census data file.
-    If ``"urbanpop"``, initial conditions will be read from the provided UrbanPop data files.
+    If ``urbanpop``, initial conditions will be read from the provided UrbanPop data files.
 * ``agent.census_filename`` (`string`)
     The path to the ``*.dat`` file containing the census data used to set initial conditions.
     Must be provided if ``ic_type = census``.
 Examples of these data files are provided